koenvanbenthem/EvoNN/README.md

 # How to install
-Before start, R and Python should be installed correctly.
+Before start, the latest versions of R and Python should be installed correctly.
 It is recommended to not alter the default settings of the installers.
-This package only provides R interface, although utilized both R and Python.
+This package only provides an R interface, although utilized both R and Python.

 **Set up R packages**